ppy/osu-wiki/wiki/Tournaments/OUKT/5/en.md

 - Your rank must be lower than #30000 to play.
 Signups under this rank will not be considered.
 You must also have a UK flag to be eligible, or be able to prove your nationality is UK.
 Ireland flag players are permitted to signup.
 - UK staff are allowed to play.
-- The map pool will consist of Nomod, HardRock, DoubleTime, Hidden, Freemod.
-The mods permitted on Freemod maps are: Hidden, HardRock or Hidden + HardRock.
+- The map pool will consist of Nomod, Hard Rock, Double Time, Hidden, Freemod.
+The mods permitted on Freemod maps are: Hidden, Hard Rock or Hidden + Hard Rock.
 Nomod is also permitted.
 - A player may only pick from each mod pool once.
 - If one of the players fails to show, they get a additional 10 minutes or otherwise forfeit.
 If neither show, the match shall be rearranged.
 - If a player experiences software or hardware issues or network issues and fails a map, rematches will be offered.
 They may decline this at their wish.